University Disciplinary Committee

 - For purposes of organizational conduct, separation from the university may be defined as temporary or permanent loss of recognition along with associated privileges.

-- No more than two student members may represent an organization in a student conduct proceeding.
+- No more than two student members may represent an organization in a community standards proceeding.

 - The University Disciplinary Committee may review both individual member and organizational allegations concurrently.
 It is recommended that members responding to individual allegations do not also represent the organization in the same University Disciplinary Committee.